jitendrapitchuka/Recommendation_system/README.md

 ### installation
-pip pip install -r requirements.txt
+- pip  install -r requirements.txt

+### clone
-### clone mine repository to your system locally
+- clone this repository to your system locally